(1) The purpose of the UWS Library Loans Policy is to ensure equity in access to and availability of library collections across the University.

 (4) All clients are required to produce a current, valid Library card (student/staff identification card, Library issued card) or a current official photo-ID card such as driver's license- in order to borrow items unless special authorisation is granted by a Campus Librarian, Client Services Manager, Library, Lending Services Librarian, an Associate Librarian or University Librarian.
 Library cards are not transferable and clients are responsible for all items charged against their card.
-Loss or theft of Library cards must be reported to the Library immediately.
+Loss or theft of Library cards must be immediately reported to the Library.

 (5) The following conditions apply to standard loans:

 (6) The following conditions apply to extended loans: